 Leave the WD40 on for a few minutes and then blot off with fresh paper towels.
 Apply more WD40 if the crayon marks are still visible.

-Use once part vinegar to four parts water to clean up the WD40 residue and then dry out completely.
-A wet and dry spot cleaner works well to clean up and moisture left in the car seat.
+Use one part vinegar to four parts water to clean up the WD40 residue and then dry out completely.
+A wet and dry spot cleaner works well to clean up moisture left in the car seat.
+We have even used WD40 as starting fluid.

 Bissell Spot cleaner vs Hoover Spotless.